indhupriya16-rgb/TASK-2/README.md

 # TASK-2
 ABOUT SECTION

-nclude a photo of yourself to make it personal and relatable.
+Include a photo of yourself to make it personal and relatable.
 Write a brief bio highlighting your background, skills, and experience.